Macbucheron1/Devops-Template/README.md

 ![CD_Result](./images/CI_CD/CD_Result.png)

 We can see that the CI/CD took much less time to complete.

-But we can still optimize
+You can access the User API on Azure **[Right here](https://https://userapi-mac-xeroxx-d9dwg5g4a2hgd2f6.francecentral-01.azurewebsites.net/)**